CC-Archived/promise-as3/README.md

 ### Resolver

-Resolvers are used internally by Deferreds and Promises to capture and notify callbacks, process callback return values and propogate resolution or rejection to chained Resolvers.
+Resolvers are used internally by Deferreds and Promises to capture and notify callbacks, process callback return values and propagate resolution or rejection to chained Resolvers.

 Developers never directly interact with a Resolver.

 A Resolver captures a pair of optional `onResolved` and `onRejected` callbacks and has an associated Promise.
 That Promise delegates its `then()` calls to the Resolver's `then()` method, which creates a new Resolver and schedules its delayed addition as a chained Resolver.

 Each Deferred has an associated Resolver.
 A Deferred delegates `resolve()` and `reject()` calls to that Resolver's `resolve()` and `reject()` methods.
-The Resolver processes the resolution value and rejection reason, and propogates the processed resolution value or rejection reason to any chained Resolvers it may have created in response to `then()` calls.
+The Resolver processes the resolution value and rejection reason, and propagates the processed resolution value or rejection reason to any chained Resolvers it may have created in response to `then()` calls.
 Once a chained Resolver has been notified, it is cleared out of the set of chained Resolvers and will not be notified again.

 ## Reference and Reading